Snowflake-Labs/sfquickstarts/site/sfguides/src/partner_snowflake_predictive_model_using_sigma/partner_snowflake_predictive_model_using_sigma.md

 In our example, we'll analyze historic food truck sales data.
 We aim to develop a model identifying key drivers of high sales in the past and explore how a business analyst can leverage this model for informed decision-making.
 The analyst will be able to collaborate with the data scientist all from a sigma workbook.

-Note: If you are coming to this QuickStart to learn how to build a model on top of a data asset you have already created, you can skip to [step 5.](http://localhost:8000/guide/partner_snowflake_predictive_model_using_sigma%20copy_for_Snowflake_hosting/index.html?index=..%2F..index#4)

 ### Target Audience
 Anyone who is interested in learning how to easily leverage the power of Snowflakes machine learning features, by using Sigma.

+### What You Will Learn

+- How to explore and build a dataset for training a model
+- How to build a machine learning model using Snowpark ML
+- How to register a model in the Snowpark Model Registry
+- How to expose the model to business users in Sigma

 ### Prerequisites
-Thanks for signing up for Snowflake & Sigma’s Virtual Hands-On Lab, “Develop a Predictive Model Using Snowflake and Sigma”.
+Thanks for signing up for Snowflake & Sigma’s Hands-On Lab, “Develop a Predictive Model Using Snowflake and Sigma”.

-To ensure that you can follow along during the lab, please complete the work below prior to the start of the lab.
+To ensure that you can follow along during the lab, please complete the work outlined on the following two pages prior to the start of the lab.

+## Snowflake Prerequisites
+Duration: 5

 #### 1: Sign up for a Snowflake Trial:
 You can sign up for a 30-day free trial of Snowflake [here.](https://signup.snowflake.com/) Even if you have a login on an existing Snowflake account, you should still create a new Snowflake account, as you’ll be asked to utilize the `ACCOUNTADMIN` role for some steps below.